 All of the products in the store are carefully selected and sourced.
 Our teas come from tea gardens in their areas of origin, and our teawares are produced in Dehua and Jingdezhen - famous for their history of porcelain production.
 Our business model is to form personal connections with our suppliers - skilled and experienced Tea Finders (寻茶师, Xun Cha Shi) who bring us to small tea farmers and tea craftsmen, and direct connections with small and medium-sized tea producers.
 Our suppliers are dedicated to providing products of the highest quality and authenticity.
 We personally taste each tea and choose only ones we can stand behind, and we are transparent about each tea's origin and harvest date.

-We personally take care of importing and ship products to you directly from Durham, NC.
+We personally take care of importing and ship products to you directly from Denver area, Colorado.
 With fast domestic shipping, you can enjoy your teas and teawares in no-time.

 Want to learn more of the insight story?